sourcecred/docs/docs/beta/cred.md

 ## How Cred Flows
 You can visualize Cred flowing through the graph as water flowing through an ecosystem of ponds and creeks.
 Cred does not accumulate in one place, but rather flows through each pond, constantly moving.
-It flows between contributor ponds (Cred Flowing), falls as rain (Cred minting) and evaporates from everyone's ponds over time (Cred Evaporation).
+It flows between contributor ponds (Cred Flowing), falls as rain (Cred minting) and evaporates from everyone’s ponds over time (Cred Evaporation).

 ### 💧 Cred Flowing
 Every contributor has their own pond, which represents their Cred score.
-Your Cred Score is the amount of Cred that is flowing *through* your pond - the amount entering is the same amount that is simultaneously leaving, flowing to other community members.
+Your Cred Score is the amount of Cred that is flowing *through* your pond—meaning, the amount entering is the same amount that is simultaneously leaving and flowing to other community members.
 Each of your contributions is interconnected with other community contributions across different platforms.
-Contributions are even connected through time - today's contributions connect to contributions from yesterday, last week, etc.
+Contributions are even connected through time: today’s contributions connect to contributions from yesterday, last week, and so forth.

 ### ☔ Cred Minting
-If community members find one of your contributions valuable, they will **Mint**, or in other words, create, Cred, and flow it to you.
+If community members find one of your contributions valuable, they will **Mint**, or _create_, new Cred, and flow it to you.
 This Cred magically appears out of nowhere and flows in your direction.
 Cred minting is just like rain, new water falling from the sky into your pond.
-Keep reading to gain a deeper understanding of where Minted Cred comes from.

-Example:<br/>
+Let’s look at an example!

-When someone Mints Cred by reacting to your Discord post with an emoji...
+When someone Mints Cred by reacting to your Discord post with an emoji:

-- It creates a new reaction node in the graph
+- It creates a new reaction node in the graph;
-- It creates an edge from the person reacting (you), to the reaction node
+- It creates an edge from the person reacting (you), to that reaction node;
-- It creates an edge pointing from the reaction node to the post receiving the reaction
+- It creates an edge pointing from the reaction node to the post receiving the reaction.

 ### ☂️ Cred Evaporation
+As Cred flows through your pond to other ponds, the amount that flows onwards must gradually decline (or else everyone’s ponds would “overflow” infinitely).
+Cred Evaporation is a weighting configuration for your project that determines the amount of Cred that disappears (“returns to the source”) with each new node traversal.
+An evaporation setting of `0.2` means that every node gives 20% of its incoming Cred back to the source.

+📝 **Note:** Cred does _not_ evaporate over time.
+You will not lose Cred for being absent or inactive.

 ## Plug-ins